MPs, health officials spar over tobacco pack warnings

 Shyama Charan Gupta, a panel member who runs a company that makes traditional hand-rolled “beedi” cigarettes, said he has recused himself from the issue of tobacco warnings.
 He remains on the panel, which scrutinises several other regulations.

-The Tobacco Institute of India (TII) - which represents hundreds of local manufacturers in India’s $6 billion cigarette market as well as bigger firms such as ITC Ltd (ITC.NS), part-owned by British American Tobacco Plc (BATS.L) - said it held talks with the parliamentary panel in July.
+The Tobacco Institute of India (TII) - which represents hundreds of local manufacturers in India’s $6 billion cigarette market as well as bigger firms such as ITC Ltd, part-owned by British American Tobacco Plc - said it held talks with the parliamentary panel in July.

 “Regulatory impositions adversely impact the livelihood of farmers, the legal cigarette business,” said Syed Mahmood Ahmad, director of the TII.